 Mix at low speed and beat for 5-7 minutes, and add desired colors.

 Transfer to piping bag.

 Leave dough dist on the counter for 15 minutes before rolling out cookies if you chilled dough in a fridge for more than 2 hours.

 For each color of icing, you need 2 different consistencies of icing.
 For a thinner consistency, add more water to the mixture.
 Thinner icings are used for flooding, and thicker icing is used for borders and edges.

-For thicker icing, cut the piping bag very thinly, around a 1/16 of and inch.
+For thicker icing, cut the piping bag very thinly, around 1/16 of an inch.
 For thinner icings, cut ⅛ of an inch.
 If this is too small, you can always cut more bag.